-In 2019 the Foundation funded one targeted $10,000 grant and three untargeted grants of $5000 each.
-For the targeted grant the Foundation sought proposals specifically designed to address the issue of social inclusion within Skokie.
-The focus for the targeted grant was chosen based on input gathered at listening sessions that Foundation board members held with Skokie community members in the Spring of 2018.
+In 2019, SCF funded one targeted $10,000 grant and three untargeted grants of $5000 each.
+For the targeted grant SCF sought proposals specifically designed to address the issue of social inclusion within Skokie.
+The focus for the targeted grant was chosen based on input gathered at listening sessions that SCF held with Skokie community members in Spring 2018.

 2019 Grants